Who plants our trees?

 We've teamed up with the incredible Eden Reforestation Projects to help reforest Madagascar.

-Since 2005, they have successfully planted over 830 million trees.
+Since 2005, they have successfully planted nearly one billion trees.
 That’s about one tree every second!

 Together with Eden, we are committed to using good reforestation practices in order to revitalise areas that have been devastated by deforestation.